 Any new PDFs or Word documents we publish will meet accessibility standards.

 In the meantime, you can always contact us by emailing firstname.lastname@example.org to request a copy that is accessible for you and we will do our best to make this available without delay.

 How we tested this website

 This website was last tested on 25 February 2020.
-The test was carried out on a sample of eight pages by the TEL team at Derby University.
+The test was carried out on a sample of eight pages by the Digital Learning team at Derby University.

 What we’re doing to improve accessibility